EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/shift_smce_parallel_cluster.rst

 Managing Environments
 =====================

-In order to start up a conda environment run the following command.
+In order to start up a conda environment run the following commands.

 ::

-    /data/miniconda3/bin/conda/init
+    cd /data/miniconda3/bin
+    ./conda init

 Log out and back in and the Conda base environment will start.